We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Before cutting slots for biscuits, ensure that there are no nails, knots, or other obstructions where the joiner will be cutting.
 In most cases, the blade will simply cut through these obstructions, dulling the blade a bit.
 However, there is potential for the biscuit joiner to send a chunk of the obstruction flying with enough speed to cause injury.

 Biscuit joiners can produce a lot of dust.
 While a dust-collection system helps reduce the amount of sawdust, it can’t get it all.
-Be sure to wear a mask to avoid breathing in airborne dust and safety glasses to keep eyes protected.
+Be sure to wear a mask to avoid breathing in airborne dust and safety glasses to keep your eyes protected.
 This safety gear is especially important when working with plywood and medium-density fiberboard (MDF).
-The glues and chemicals used in their manufacturing can be particularly irritating to lungs and eyes.
+The glues and chemicals used in their manufacturing can be particularly irritating to the lungs and eyes.

 - Clamp the workpiece to a bench to avoid potentially striking a hand with the biscuit joiner.